Happy New Year!

 Therefore, I discovered recipes for Nellie’s Boiled Cake (a neighbour who lived at no.10) Miss Awdry’s Marmalade – cousin of Reverend W. Awdry and creator of Thomas the Tank Engine (Aunty Betty worked for Miss Awdry) Winnie’s Chutney, Jim’s Mum’s Sloe Gin, Olive's Cake, and many many more.
-Oh, and some are clearly Wartime recipes, because they call for powdered eggs and butter ration, and are dated during the early 1940’s.
+Oh, and some are clearly wartime recipes, because they require powdered eggs and butter ration, and are dated during the early 1940’s.

 Darlings, I don’t wish to disappoint, but there’s not much else to say about Grandma Georgina’s Cold Winter Pudding!
 However, suffice to say that it's certainly stood the test of time as far as British food is concerned and would, indeed, go down a treat with those who wish to indulge in a proper pudding doused in Bird's custard, of course!

-In the meantime, please take a peek at the following recipe which feature my beloved grandmother Josie - Ta very muchly!
+In the meantime, please take a peek at the following recipe which features my beloved grandmother Josie - Ta very muchly!

 Grandma Georgina’s Cold Winter Pudding!